cardonajsebas/Bellabeat_Case_study_in_R/README.md

 # Bellabeat

-Google Data Analytics certificate personal project
+Google Data Analytics certificate personal project in R Studio

 This is a personal project developed in order to obtain the Google Data Analytics certification.